 Mainspring Schools helps families in Austin break generational cycles of poverty through early childhood education, nutrition and family services.

 Education is a pathway out of poverty.
-With every step up the educational ladder, women see increases in salary and are therefore better able to provide for the basic needs of their families.
+With every step up the educational ladder, women see increases in salary and, therefore, better able to provide for the basic needs of their families.
 The Women’s Fund focuses our educational investments on supporting a path to post-secondary success and participation in the workforce.

 Breakthrough Central Texas